 Credicorp, through its subsidiary BCP, reached an agreement on November 30, 2011 with the shareholders of Correval S.A.
-Sociedad Comisionista de Bolsa (hereinafter "Correval"), a brokerage entity established in Bogota, Colombia, to acquire a 51 percent stake in such entity for approximately US\$76.5 million.
-Closing of this transaction is subject to the approval from the authorities in Colombia and Peru, among other precedent conditions that must be fulfilled by March 31, 2012.
+Sociedad Comisionista de Bolsa, a brokerage entity established in Bogota, Colombia, to acquire a 51 percent stake in such entity for approximately US\$76.5 million.
+Closing of this transaction was subject to the approval from the authorities in Colombia and Peru, among other precedent conditions that were fulfilled on April 2012.
+According to Management of the Group, payment will take place in the upcoming days.